-In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123 (revised 2004), "Share-Based Payment "SFAS No. 123(R)"."
-SFAS No. 123(R) replaces SFAS No. 123, "Accounting for Stock-Based Compensation," and supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees."
-SFAS No. 123(R) requires companies to report compensation cost relating to share-based payment transactions on the applicable measurement date in the financial statements.
+In December 2004, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 123 (revised 2004), "Share-Based Payment."
+SFAS No. 123(R) replaces SFAS No. 123, "Accounting for Stock-Based Compensation," and supercedes APB Opinion No. 25, "Accounting for Stock Issued to Employees."
+SFAS No. 123(R) requires companies to report compensation cost relating to share-based payment transactions to be recognized in financial statements.
 That cost will be measured based upon the fair value of the equity or liability instruments issued.
-The disclosure requirements under SFAS 123(R) are effective for fiscal years beginning after June 15, 2005.
 On March 29, 2005, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin 107, "Share-Based Payment," that expresses the views of the SEC staff regarding the application of SFAS No. 123(R).
 The Company is studying the Statement and the Bulletin.
-The Statement will increase recognized compensation expense starting January 1, 2006.
+The Statement will increase compensation expense starting January 1, 2006.

 In March 2005, the FASB issued FASB Interpretation No. 47 ("FIN 47"), "Accounting for Conditional Asset Retirement Obligations."
-FIN 47 clarifies that the term "conditional asset retirement obligation" as used in SFAS No. 143, refers to a legal obligation to perform an asset retirement activity in which the timing and or method of settlement are conditional on a future event that may or may not be within the control of the entity.
+FIN 47 clarifies that the term "conditional asset retirement obligation" as used in SFAS No. 143, "Accounting for Assets Retirements Obligations," refers to a legal obligation to perform an asset retirement activity in which the timing and or method of settlement are conditional on a future event that may or may not be within the control of the entity.
 Furthermore, the uncertainty about the timing and or method of settlement of a conditional asset retirement obligations should be factored into the measurement of the liability when sufficient information exists.
 FIN 47 clarifies that an entity is required to recognize the liability for the fair value of a conditional asset when incurred if the liability's fair value can be reasonably estimated.
-The Company has concluded that FIN 47 will have no material effect on its results of operations, financial position or cash flows.
+The Company is studying FIN 47 and has not determined what effect, if any, FIN 47 will have on the Company's results of operations, financial condition or cash flows.
 The Company will implement FIN 47 effective January 1, 2006.